 Use Schedule R to figure the credit for the elderly or the disabled.
-If you want, the IRS will figure the credit for you in most cases.
-For more details, see the Form 1040 instructions on page 35.

 Additional Information.
-Get Pub.
-524, Credit for the Elderly or the Disabled, for more details.
+See Pub.
+524 for more details.

 Who Can Take the Credit

 The credit is based on your filing status, age, and income.
 If you are married filing a joint return, it is also based on your spouse's age and income.